Scientific Name

 How to Grow and Care

-Despite the extreme and specific conditions in their habitat, Copiapoas as a whole are surprisingly easy to cultivate.
-From seed sowing to the care of mature plants, this genus is very forgiving.
+Despite the extreme and specific conditions in their habitat, Copiapoas, as a whole, are surprisingly easy to cultivate.
+This genus is very forgiving, from seed sowing to caring for mature plants.
 While staying manageable in size, Copiapoa in cultivation will flower from a young age and reliably so each following year.

 These cacti want exposure to half or full sun.
 If they are in full sun, they must be in a position with good air circulation or risk sunburn.

 Watering should be extremely poor.
 The soil must dry out completely between waterings.
 They should, however, be suspended during mid-summer.
-In this period, instead of watering, it will be appropriate to spray the plant early in the morning, before the temperature warms up, thus simulating the conditions they would have in their natural environment.
+In this period, instead of watering, spraying the plant early in the morning, before the temperature warms up, thus simulating the conditions they would have in their natural environment will be appropriate.

 The soil should be formed from a mineral substrate (granite crumbled) mixed with very little universal soil.